isomerpages/mol-services/_move-house/01b-buying-OTP.md

 Do make sure that you have made your housing loan arrangements before you exercise your OTP.
 This could be a valid HDB Housing Loan Eligibility (HLE) letter or a valid Letter of Offer/Approval In-Principle (AIP) from any financial institutions (FI).

 As OTP is a legal contract between you and the seller, it is best that you read all terms and conditions carefully.
-You can download a copy of HDB-prescribed OTP form <a href="https://services2.hdb.gov.sg/webapp/BB24OTPDlWeb/BB24POptionToPurchaseDL_Link" target="_blank">here.</a>
+You can download a sample HDB OTP form <a href="https://services2.hdb.gov.sg/webapp/BB24OTPDlWeb/BB24POptionToPurchaseDL_Link" target="_blank">here.</a>

 ### Procedures to enter into OTP contract with seller